14 Mar In My Mother’s Memory

 “Yes.
 At 3:30 today,” she wrote.
 “No need to come home yet.
 Will let you know when.”

 With those words I sat there huddled in our tent on the ice waiting for my world to collapse.
 In the darkness of a frigid Manitoba night I thought the burden of insufferable grief would come crashing down and sink my spirit to the very depths of despair to bottom of Lake Winnipeg.
 But instead, the memory of my mother’s smile and her final words to me filled my heart with hope, love and joy.
 I had to smile because as much as she hated the cold I knew she was there with me.
 She loved to ski.

 In the morning as we packed our sleds and set out across the ice I felt her warmth.
 In my thoughts of her I knew without a doubt that to still make her proud I must go on as she would have wanted me to.
 In celebration of the life that she made possible for me I skied with my companions to the lakeshore and our waiting cars.
-As we loaded our gear for the ride home I felt profoundly bless to experience so much freedom and adventure in the world outside.
-I felt renewed that abiding sense of obligation and duty to do the same for others.
+As we loaded our gear for the ride home I felt profoundly blessed to experience so much freedom and adventure in the world outside.
+I felt renewed that an abiding sense of obligation and duty to do the same for others.
 Each day of my life I dedicate to my mother’s memory.
 And in her honor I will continue to do all that I can to make the wonderful life I enjoy today available and accessible to everyone.

 In honor of Dr. Rubye Mills a scholarship has been established to support a new generation of students at here alma mater UCLA.